0cjs/sedoc/8bit/hitachi/monitor.md

 - Space enters the current input, or keeps the default value if you've entered nothing.
 - DEL clears and restarts input for the current value.
+- During digit entry (for an address or value), an invalid digit will print a `?` after the invalid character; at this point you can type DEL to clear the entire value or Enter to abort the command.

 Many commands start their own input mode.
 The commands are described in detail in [§4.2 p.125 P.131].